AmitKapilaCodeIns/tennis-club/README.md

 -   [Bugfix to delete file on repo](https://github.com/AmitKapilaCodeIns/tennis-club/compare/5474cd5bdff2bc2f4289bc806a652bd0a98db0b0...512305eb514cce6057a4e709d4de88f598b40a72#diff-0eb547304658805aad788d320f10bf1f292797b5e6d745a3bf617584da017051L86)

 #### The fixed-top navbar was covering the header of a section whenever the internal link on the navbar was clicked on.
-I had to check in DevTools how many pixels I needed to push the header down by in order for it to not be covered.
+I had to check in DevTools how many pixels I needed to push the header down in order for it to not be covered.
 Then I added padding-top to the body.

 -   [Bugfix to stop navbar obscuring headers](https://github.com/AmitKapilaCodeIns/tennis-club/compare/167eb3717597efd9cc4a3b36cf25faf8dfbe54d0...6f7e0e82e1cb63093db849d14555564d279757a1)